Manjappa/notification-service/README.md

 ## License

-This project is part of the Homeware payment system.
+This project is part of the Lloyds Banking Group.